 Sulfur Springs is one of the most geothermally active areas of

-the Jemez, which was once mined for sulfur and later developed as
+the Jemez, and was once mined for sulfur and later developed as a

-a hot springs resort.
-The resort failed during the Great
+that the resort failed during the Great Depression, while others

 Here the groundwater has been superheated by the very hot rock